Rand Paul under fire for attacking Pelosi’s daughter in tweet after father’s assault

 “This tweet is an example of why no one felt sympathetic about Senator Badperm getting thrown around by his neighbor,” another Twitter user said.

-“Maybe it’s just me, but I feel like getting beat up for being a shitty neighbor and getting attacked by someone who broke into your house trying to assassinate your wife are actually not the same thing,” a third account holder said.
+“Maybe it’s just me, but I feel like getting beat up for being a shitty neighbor and getting attacked by someone who broke into your house trying to assassinate your wife are actually not the same thing,” a third person said.

 “Even when he’s making a token effort to say something decent, he just can’t help being a repulsive s***head,” Charles Johnson added.